 Ed Cavazos is the Managing Partner of Pillsbury’s Austin office and a member of the firm's Intellectual property section.
 He routinely counsels clients regarding general corporate, licensing, technology transactions, and intellectual property matters, as well as a variety of related issues.
 He negotiates complex technology-related transactions and routinely advises on corporate and general business matters, licensing, strategic partnerships, development contracts, data rights and privacy issues.
 He also has civil jury trial experience in both state and federal courts, and has litigated and is currently handling disputes involving copyrights, trademarks, patents, trade secret, breach of contract and Internet-related claims.
 A former general counsel at a pioneering internet company, Ed represents internet, e-commerce, software, hardware, video game and media/entertainment clients.
 He also litigates complex IP disputes, including patent, trade secret, copyright, trademark, contract breach and internet-related claims.
 Most of his clients are in the e-commerce, Internet, software, and computer hardware industries.

-This course has been approved for Minimum Continuing Legal Education credit by the State Bar of Texas Committee on MCLE in the amount of 3-credit hours, of which 0 credit hours will apply to legal ethics/professional responsibility credit.
+This course has been approved for Minimum Continuing Legal Education credit by the MCLE Board of the Supreme Court of Illinois in the amount of 3-credit hours, of which 0 credit hours will apply to legal ethics/professional responsibility credit.

 Please wait ...